ContributeImprove the documentation

 • pages: The source documentation files using Nextra and the .mdx (extended markdown) format.
 Documentation lives in .mdx files.
 The content of this folder represents the hierarchy of the documentation.
 Each folder describes its content in a _meta.ts file (you’ll understand them; they map the individual files with the table of contents).

 • public/images: The image resources of the documentation pages (organized hierarchically).
 The project contains some other Nextra-related files; please do not touch them.
-If you have to do so, please add some comments to your submitted PR so that I can understand your intention.
+If you have to do so, please add some comments to your submitted PR to explain your intention.

 Common Documentation Tasks